 The Royal Reception Rooms include The Tower Room and The Oval Throne Room, where foreign ambassadors to Denmark are received by the Queen.
 The Prime Minister of Denmark also uses The Royal Reception Rooms for greeting foreign state leaders.

 You can visit several rooms and places, but the most outstanding is probably the Great Hall where you will find the Queen’s tapestries.
-Christianborg Palace was probably one of the highlights when visiting Copenhagen in December, and my favorite royal place to visit and thus, I highly recommend visiting in 3 days in Copenhagen.
+Christianborg Palace was probably one of the highlights when visiting Copenhagen in December, and my favorite royal place to visit and thus, I highly recommend visiting.

 Enjoy Views From The Tower